FRCE’s H-53 Military Branch Keeps the Fleet Ready to Fight

 By | Oct.
 3, 2022

+As the number of operational F-35 Lightning II aircraft in the Navy and Marine Corps continues to rise, the number of missions flown increases—and with them, the requirements for maintenance and repair.
 The requirement for in-service repair and the need to mend battle damage don’t always come at a convenient time, or in a convenient location, and that’s where the F-35 Rapid Response Team (RRT) comes in.
 This team of highly skilled, cross-trained aircraft maintenance professionals stands ready to answer the call for support anywhere in the world at any time.

 FRCE Declares Capabilities on Next Round of F-35 Components